TaureasHMyers/TaureasHMyers/README.md

 - 👯 I’m looking to collaborate on my code
 - 🤔 I’m looking for help with My code and other tech things
 - 💬 Ask me about ... video games
-- 📫 How to reach me:Taureas.myers.cita@gmail.com 404-309-5236
+- 📫 How to reach me: Taureas.myers.cita@gmail.com 404-309-5236
 - 😄 Pronouns: he,him,he
-- ⚡ Fun fact: i like basketball
+- ⚡ Fun fact: I like basketball